Skip to content

 Does everyone with a mortgage need mortgage protection insurance?

-You also might not need mortgage cover if you’re eligible for government benefits that will help you pay your mortgage.
-For example, you may be eligible for Jobseeker’s allowance (JSA), Employment and Support Allowance (ESA) or Universal Credit.
+You might not need mortgage protection cover if you’re eligible for government benefits that will help you pay your mortgage.

 How can I compare mortgage protection insurance?

-It’s easy with our comparison service.
+You can compare mortgage protection deals right here with our easy comparison service.
 Just fill in a few details about yourself and the type of cover you’re interested in:

 You can select different tabs to see the various kinds of cover and how much they would cost.